Explore Our Special Places

 The Silver Creek Water Trail

-Extending along Silver Creek Inlet, this water trail allows access for canoe and kayak paddlers to five different Conservancy properties – Spaulding’s Bridge, Sunnyside Conservancy, Pools Hill, Sugar Island Wetlands, and Silver Point Wetlands.
-Launch points are available at Spaulding’s Bridge Landing and the Green Lake Sailing School, located in Sunset Park.
+Extending along Silver Creek Inlet, this water trail allows access for canoe and kayak paddlers to six different Conservancy properties – Spaulding’s Bridge Landing, Spaulding Hill Wetlands Conservancy, Sunnyside Conservancy & Prairie, Puhl’s Hill Nature Preserve, Sugar Island Wetlands, and Silver Point Wetlands.
+Launch points are available at Spaulding’s Bridge Landing and the Green Lake Sailing School, located next to Sunset Park.

 Protect Your Own Land